-Thus, my model shows that two competing effects govern the response of sectoral specialization to climate change, and that their net effect could either temper or exacerbate the aggregate consequences of the sector-level changes.
+Thus, the model shows that two competing effects govern the response of sectoral specialization to climate change.
 If the trade effect dominates, then countries can dampen the effect of falling agricultural productivity by shifting production to other sectors; exporting more manufactured goods and importing more food.
-To the extent that climate change exacerbates 'the food problem' by reducing agricultural productivity, however, the general equilibrium response could drive labor toward the sector suffering large declines in productivity and worsen the aggregate impact.

-To quantify the relative strengths of these mechanisms, I estimate my model to match data on income levels, trade flows, and sectoral specialization for 158 countries covering over 99.9% of global GDP.
-I embed the empirically estimated projected impacts of climate change on productivity in agriculture, manufacturing, and services into the estimated model, and conduct counterfactual simulations that calculate the effects of climate change on sectoral specialization, trade, prices, GDP, and welfare.7 I disentangle the effects of 'the food problem' and trade by running separate counterfactuals with no reallocation, in autarky, with estimated trade costs, and in an alternative policy scenario with reduced barriers to trade.
+To the extent that climate change exacerbates 'the food problem' by reducing agricultural productivity, however, the general equilibrium response could pull labor into the sector suffering large declines in productivity, limiting the welfare gains from reallocation.
+To quantify the relative strengths of these mechanisms, I estimate the model to match data on income levels, trade flows, and sectoral GDP shares for 158 countries covering over 99.9% of global GDP.
+I then embed the empirically estimated projected impacts of climate change on productivity in agriculture, manufacturing, and services into the model, and conduct counterfactual simulations that calculate the effects of climate change on sectoral specialization, trade, prices, GDP, and welfare.